sgrif/hands-on-backbone-notes/10-associations.md

 - Check that destroy is working method
 - Check that create is working with just a title, just a body, and both

-Fixing Validations
---

-- Our validations have broken as well, and the system is happily letting us save empty notes
-- Since how we perform validation will depend on the type of body, we'll leave the validation where it is.
-- Define `validate` on `ScratchPadItem` and return `@body.validate()`
-- This fails because the body doesn't have a title, any longer.
-We need the body to know about the parent.
-- Set the `scratch_pad_item` property of `body` in the constructor, and update `Note#validate` appropriately
-- This still fails, because on a new model, the properties are undefined.
-  - Demonstrate that we could solve the problem by setting a defaults array with ''
-  - A better solution would be to use the existential operator
-    - The existential operator can be used to check for null and undefined, and will also absorb nulls in method chains
-    - `unless @scratch_pad_item.get('title')?.trim() or @get('content')?.trim()`
-    - In JS, empty strings are falsey
-- Check that everything is working as expected

 - Commit!
   - end associations